Use Project Linker 2012 with Visual Studio 2013

 This section describes how to install Project Linker 2012 in Visual Studio 2013.
 For information about using Project Linker, see Share source code across multiple projects using Project Linker.

-Visit the following site to download Project Linker 2012:
+Visit the following sites to download Project Linker 2012:

-Change the extension of this file to ". zip".
-Because the entity is a ZIP file, you can extract the contents by expanding it.
+This file has the extension ". zip".
+Since the entity is a ZIP file, you can extract it and extract the contents.

-Once you have extracted the ZIP file, open the "extension.vsixmanifest" file in a text editor.
-Use Notepad, for example, where you can edit UTF-8 files.
+After extracting the ZIP file, open the extension.vsixmanifest file in a text editor.
+Use Notepad, which can edit UTF-8 files.

-When you open the file, look for the "InstallationTarget" line.
+After opening the file, look for the line "InstallationTarget".

-Change the version value for that row to 12.0.
-12.0 is an internal version of Visual Studio 2013.
+Change the Version value in that row to 12.0.
+12.0 is the internal version of Visual Studio 2013.

-When you make changes, save it.
-Then, re-zip all the files you just extracted.
-Make sure that all files are directly under the root.
-If you set up one folder, you will not be able to install it successfully.
+Save your changes.
+Then re-pack all the files you extracted earlier into a ZIP file.
+In doing so, make sure that all files are directly under the root.
+If you put a folder in one level, you will not be able to install it properly.

-Please close it when the installation is complete.
-The use of Project Linker will be the same as in 2012 in Visual Studio 2013.
+Close it when the installation is complete.
+Using Project Linker is the same in Visual Studio 2013 as in 2012.